mrocklin/blog/_posts/work/2017-04-13-streaming.md

 12
 ```

 This is usually a fine way to handle infinite data streams.
-However it gets a
+However this
-little weird if you don't want to block on calling `next(seq)` and have your
+approach becomes awkward if you don't want to block on calling `next(seq)` and
-program hang until new data comes in.
-It also gets a little weird if you want
+have your program hang until new data comes in.
+This approach also becomes
-to branch off your sequence to multiple outputs or consume from multiple
+awkward when you want to branch off your sequence to multiple outputs and
-inputs.
-There are also a set of operations like rate limiting, time windowing,
+consume from multiple inputs.
+Additionally there are operations like rate
-etc. that end up occurring frequently and which are tricky to implement
+limiting, time windowing, etc. that occur frequently but are tricky to
-if you're not comfortable using lots of threads and queues.
+implement if you are not comfortable using threads and queues.
 These
-complications often push people to a different model that sometimes goes by
+complications often push people to a computation model that goes by the name
-the name of "streaming" computation.
+*streaming*.

-To introduce this concept I'll use my new little library, currently called
+To introduce streaming systems in this blogpost I'll use my new tiny library,
-[streams](https://github.com/mrocklin/streams) (better name to come in the
+currently called [streams](https://github.com/mrocklin/streams) (better name to
-future).
-However if you read this blogpost and decide you really want to use
+come in the future).
+However if you decide to use streaming systems in your
-streaming systems in your workplace today then you should probably use some
+workplace then you should probably use some other more mature library instead.
-other library instead.
 Common recommendations include the following:

 -  ReactiveX (RxPy)
 -  Flink